-- Detected by the environment and raised synchronously□ E.g. array bounds error or divide-by-zero - Detected by the application and raised synchronously E.g. the failure of a program-defined assertion check - Detected by the environment and raised asynchronously - E.g. an exception raised due to the failure of some health monitoring mechanism - Detected by the application and raised asynchronously - E.g. one process may recognise that an error condition has occurred which can effect another process - Causing it to miss its deadline or to not terminate correctly
+- Detected by the environment and raised synchronously - Detected by the application and raised synchronously - \square E.g. the failure of a program-defined assertion check - Detected by the environment and raised asynchronously - E.g. an exception raised due to the failure of some health monitoring mechanism - Detected by the application and raised asynchronously - E.g. one process may recognise that an error condition has occurred which can effect another process - Causing it to miss its deadline or to not terminate correctly exception can be located